Habito Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Habito’s changes.
-Notwithstanding that using this technology is not a prerequisite for Habito , demonstrating you can remain up to date with Habito’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your firm’s panel standing.
+This system assists the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Habito’s changes.
+Notwithstanding that utilising the software is not a prerequisite for Habito , demonstrating you can remain up to date with Habito’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel status.

-The software creates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, leads to reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by Habito